leanprover/vscode-lean4/README.md

 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the extension.
 This step is needed for a working development setup.
 - Switch to the Debug viewlet (Ctrl+Shift+D).
-- Select `Launch Extension` from the drop down.
+- Select the green triangle next to `Launch Extension` from the drop down in top left of the Debug panel and you should see a new VSCode window open with this freshly built extension installed.
 - Run the launch config.

 ## Changelog